Meet the MyMediaMatters Team.

 Editor-in-Chief/Owner, Ponca City Monthly |

-Kelsey founded MyMediaMatters in 2017 to help small businesses succeed in a world where social media, e-commerce, and a professional online web presence can make or break a business.
-As CEO of MyMediaMatters, she leads a creative team of individuals that are driven to constantly innovate and adapt, keeping our clients and their businesses at the forefront of creative design and online solutions.
-Kelsey also serves as Editor-in-Chief of Ponca City Monthly, a hyperlocal, full-color magazine written by local journalists in Ponca City and owned and operated by MyMediaMatters.
-Kelsey started MyMediaMatters after being laid off unexpectedly, and after two years of growing MyMediaMatters, she founded Ponca City Monthly magazine.
-Kelsey has over five years of non-profit experience and has served as the Executive Director of the Ponca City Art Association, was Online Banking Lead for Eastman National Bank and has also volunteered with several local nonprofits, including Ponca City Main Street, where she was recently honored to receive the Main Street Hero award.
-Kelsey is currently appointed to the Ponca City Planning Commision and was selected to be on the Ponca City Chamber of Commerce's Executive Board.
-Kelsey also serves on the Ponca City Arts and Humanities Council and the City Arts board of directors.
+Kelsey founded MyMediaMatters Creative Agency in 2017 to help small businesses succeed in a world where websites, social media, e-commerce, and a professional online web presence can make or break a business.
+As CEO of MyMediaMatters, she leads a creative team of individuals that are driven to constantly innovate and adapt, keeping their clients and their businesses at the forefront of creative design and online solutions.
+Kelsey and her team have worked with hundreds all of clients nationwide and pride themselves on being thorough and responsive to client needs.
+Kelsey also founded Ponca City Monthly Magazine in 2020, which is a hyperlocal, full-color magazine, and is has a monthly readership of 8,000.
 Kelsey has an associate degree in journalism and a bachelor's degree in Administrative Leadership.
 Kelsey’s interdisciplinary background encompasses business development, technology, design, entrepreneurship, leadership, arts advocacy, and management that enables her to not only help grow her businesses, but others as well.
+Kelsey recently decided to get into politics to better serve her community and was elected to serve as a Ponca City Commissioner.

 |